 IAFS Internship Program

 The IAFS 4930: Internship in International Affairs class offers credit for internationally-focused work with a variety of organizations in the United States and abroad.
-The university requires that students take the internship class while they are interning -- students looking for an internship can start with the IAFS 4930 links to possible internships.
-The class is offered for 3 or 6 credits, and students may request that these credits be applied to International Affairs major requirements (3 credits for Geographic Concentration and/or 3 credits for major elective).
-Please consult the internship syllabus for the semester you are enrolled in IAFS 4930 for further policies on applying credits to IAFS major requirements.
+The university requires that students take the internship class while they are interning -- students looking for an internship can start with the IAFS 4930 links to approved internships.
+The class is offered for 3 credits.
+For students declaring the IAFS major in Fall 2014 or later, IAFS 4930 fulfills the Off-Campus Experience requirement of the International Affairs curriculum.
+For students who declared the IAFS majors before Fall 2014, please consult with Dr. Vicki Hunter at email@example.com.

 Helpful Links and Forms

-IAFS 4930 links to possible internships -- this is not a comprehensive list, but provides ideas for students in IAFS 4930.
+- List of IAFS 4930 approved internships -- this is not a comprehensive list, but provides ideas for students in IAFS 4930

 This document must be filled out by all students who are doing an internship, once they start at their placements.
 Download a pdf of the document here.

 - People & Contact